tedsluis/docker-dump1090/README.md

 # Docker image for Dump1090 Mutability

 Try the dump1090 application in an easy way.
 You only need a X86_64 or AMD64 Linux docker host.
-No RTL-SDR receiver required.
+No RTL-SDR receiver is required.

 While running this dump1090 docker container you are able to view airplanes in your web browser.
 You can always rebuild it in minutes from the latest source code.